levkk/rwf/docs/docs/views/templates/caching.md

 ## Enable the cache

-The template cache is disabled by default.
-To enable it, toggle the `cache_templates` setting in [configuration](../../../configuration).
+The template cache is disabled by default in development, and enabled in production[^1].
+To change this behavior, toggle the `cache_templates` setting in [configuration](../../../configuration).

+[^1]: This assumes you build your application using the `release` profile, e.g. `cargo build --release`.